 This organic fertilizer is composed of natural ingredients like fish bone meal, feather meal, alfalfa meal, kelp meal, etc., to promote excellent foliage, flowers, and fruit growth.

 It is one of the best fertilizers for organic fruit gardening.
-For new trees, use ½ or 1 cup of fertilizer in the soil mix.
-For established trees, use 1 cup of fertilizer per 1 inch of trunk diameter.
+Use ½ or 1 cup of fertilizer for new trees in the soil mix.
+Use 1 cup of fertilizer per 1 inch of trunk diameter for established trees.

-To maximize the fruit production on your Citrus tree, make sure you feed it 3-4 times per year.
+To maximize the fruit production on your Citrus tree, feed it 3-4 times per year.
 This granular fertilizer is designed for soil application and has insoluble materials; therefore, avoid mixing it in water.

 - Designed for organic gardening